DopierRex/OneNext/README.md

 You can actually have multiple drives on NextZXOS (no need for external drives or additional SD cards) by partitioning a new SD card in this way:
 1st 4gb partition in FAT16,
-2nd, 3rd.. partitions in FAT32, in GB sizes of your choice (depending on how large the SD card is) For example, a 32gb SD card size into 4 partitions:
+2nd, 3rd.. partitions in FAT32, in GB sizes of your choice (depending on how large the SD card is) For example, creating 4 partitions from a 32gb SD card:
 1st partition 4gb FAT16,
 2nd partition 10gb FAT32, 3rd partition 10gb FAT32, 4th partition 8gb FAT32.
 In this case, NextZXOS will show 5 logical drives C, D, E, F, M (drive 'M' is the RAMdisk).